Employee wellbeing during your office relocation24th February 2020

-There are incentives you could implement for staff.
-As an example agreeing to pay any additional travel fares to incentivise a move with the business.
+There are incentives you could implement for staff as an example agreeing to pay any additional travel fares to incentivise a move with the business.

 But, some companies aren’t in a position to be able to do that.
 So, if an organisation needs to move out of London because of spiralling office space costs your staff either go with you, or they leave.

-Alternatively, use a company like Rapport Solutions to assist you with the property locations, the tender lease process and to help project manage the process if need be consider moving further afield to help save costs in the long term.
+Alternatively, use a company like Rapport Solutions to assist you with the property locations, the tender lease process and to help project manage the process if need be to consider moving further afield to help save costs in the long term.

 For example, there’s more space available in the City now, but the cost of rents have risen by as much as 46% on some properties, so consider looking at other areas in and around the capital.

 Having Rapport to Project Manage the processes, on your behalf with agents and contractors, enables you to concentrate on other areas of your role, business needs and in the long run, can control costs.

 What’s your advice to HR and facilities teams for a productive, collaborative and supportive environment during a relocation process?